douglasAtJoyent/crispy-waffle/README.md

 This allows you to save the filename to a property or a variable.
 So if you are using the file in multiple threads use the property.
 If it is all in one thread use variable.

+Note: the file name is not absolute, it is relative to java.io.tmpdir.
+This is done on purpose so that when JMeter is exited the OS will take care of the cleanup.